 Trends and Latest Developments

 Another important development has been the increasing diversity of Congress.
-In recent years, more women, minorities, and LGBTQ+ individuals have been elected to the House and Senate, reflecting the changing demographics of the country.
+Now, in recent years, more women, minorities, and LGBTQ+ individuals have been elected to the House and Senate, reflecting the changing demographics of the country.
 This increased diversity has brought new perspectives and experiences to the legislative process, but it has also faced challenges in navigating the often-entrenched power structures of Congress.
 The representation of diverse voices is crucial for ensuring that the laws reflect the needs and concerns of all Americans.

 Tips and Expert Advice